Aviv-public/Aviv-Web-Technical-Test/README.md

 - from your local environment, at: http://localhost:8181/listings/32682
 - from the container of your `pricemap` application at: http://listingapi:5000/listings/32682

 To get started, a first implementation already exists in the `app.py` file.
 This code adds a `/update_data` endpoint to the `pricemap` app, which starts the data retrieval process.
-If you feels it is necessary to change the way the data retrevial process is started, don't hesitate to change it.
+If you feel it is necessary to change the way the data retrieval process is started, don't hesitate to change it.

 **This code does work, but requires improvements.**